kyanshiba/596FinalProject/README.md

 # 596FinalProject
 596 Final Project
-596 Project for RyanHeavner and Jonathan Truong
+596 Project for Ryan Heavner and Jonathan Truong